Old Saco High School: Description and history

 The Old Saco High School stands on the northwest side of Spring Street, on a parcel that extends between Dyer and Bradley Streets, north of Saco's central business district.
 It is a 2-1/2 story brick structure, basically rectangular in shape, with a side-facing slate gabled roof that has brackets and dentil moulding at the eave.
 Its main facade, facing Spring Street, is symmetrical, with a central pavilion that rises to a concave mansard roof.
 The main entrance is set in the base of this pavilion, in a tall round-arch opening articulated by rustic granite quoining.
-First floor windows have round-arch tops with keystoned round-arch lintels; second floor windows hae segmented-arch tops.
+First floor windows have round-arch tops with keystoned round-arch lintels; second floor windows have segmented-arch tops.

 The school was built in 1871–72, and was designed by Portland architect George M. Harding, a leading regional architect of the period.
 The school is similar to others Harding designed in the years before, and was one of his last public school commissions.
 The building underwent certified rehabilitation in 1984, and now houses nine residential units.